Alanopea/3-Body-Problem/README.md

 # 3-Body-Problem
-MATLAB simulation of 3 body problem using Ordinary Differential Equations, for a semester project
+MATLAB simulation of 3 body problem of celestial bodies using Ordinary Differential Equations, for "Computational Techniques" final project of the third semester.